praabindhp/List_ADT-Array/README.md

     9. List Empty ?

         9.1.
-List is not empty
+List is Not Empty
         9.2.
-List is empty
+List is Empty

     10. List Full ?

         10.1.
-List is not empty
+List is Not Full
         10.2.
-List is empty
+List is Full

+The GCC File Also Have Been Pushed.